camdenreslink/code.camdenreslink.com/content/misc/getting-started-with-the-hugo-static-site-generator/index.md

 Benefits of Hugo
 ================

 The most popular static site generator by far is [Jekyll](https://jekyllrb.com/).
 It is a great choice with a huge community and a lot of resources for learning.
 I chose to go with another static site generator, [Hugo](https://gohugo.io/), for my site for one reason: it compiles your website lightning fast.
-If you have a website with a lot of content, jekyll will take much longer than hugo to recompile all of your pages.
+If you have a website with a lot of content, Jekyll will take much longer than Hugo to recompile all of your pages.
 This is not ideal if you want a REPL-like experience when blogging (update a file, check the browser to see how your changes look, rinse and repeat).

-Despite Hugo having a smaller community that Jekyll, it has a fairly large community in its own right.
-It also has all of the features that you need to create a well organized blog:
+Hugo has all of the features that you need to create a well organized blog:

 * **Content (in Markdown files) separated from layout**, allowing you to focus on your content while authoring posts.
 * **Code reuse** via partials and shortcodes.